 B2B buyers’ expectations have evolved.
 Similarly to customer experience, customer loyalty programs are now also no longer just restricted to the B2C world.

-Apart from the fact that it is becoming more popular and it is a good idea to stay relevant, a loyalty program can also help you to boost your brand awareness, acquire new customers, and upsell or cross-sell.
+Apart from the fact that it's becoming more popular and it's a good idea to stay relevant, a loyalty program can also help you to boost your brand awareness, acquire new customers, and upsell or cross-sell.

 To help you increase your repeat business, you can use transaction-based discounts, referral rewards, a priority partnership or a rewards program.
 Using a referral reward is a very popular approach and is a straightforward way to reward existing customers for taking the time to spread the word about your company.
 By applying this type of model, a customer will earn a bonus when they refer the business to a new customer.
 Most of the time, the new customer will also receive a reward when they complete a purchase for the very first time.